5 things we know about President Trump’s medical status

 Trump is experiencing symptoms

-The 74-year-old president has a fever and is experiencing shortness of breath, a source familiar with the matter told NewsNation.
+The 74-year-old president had a fever and was experiencing shortness of breath, a source familiar with the matter told NewsNation.

-Dr. Sean P. Conley, the physician to the president said Friday Trump didn’t require supplemental oxygen.
+Dr. Sean P. Conley, the physician to the president, said Saturday morning Trump has not had a fever and has not received supplemental oxygen today.
+Conley was vague about whether Trump has needed it since contracting COVID-19.

+Conley also denied reports the president has experienced shortness of breath — even as ABC News reported Saturday morning that Trump suffered that symptom 24 hours earlier.

 Infection causes mild or no symptoms in about 80% of cases.
 About 15% of people become seriously ill and 5% get critically ill.